 The General Fund pays for daily operating expenditures.
-The Board adopted a budget on September 5, 2019.
-The budget included revenues of \$59,990 as well as other financing sources of \$41,180 offset by expenditures of \$101,170.
-When comparing actual to budget, the District had a positive variance of \$12,513.
+The Board of Directors adopted the 2021 budget on September 10, 2020.
+The budget included revenues of \$561,844 as compared to expenditures of \$125,800 for the 2021 fiscal year.
+When comparing actual figures to budgeted amounts, the District had a positive net variance of \$30,939 primarily due to more than anticipated drainage fee revenue.
 More detailed information about the District's budgetary comparison is presented in the Required Supplementary Information.